Tag: Grand Junction

 But if you’re hungry for a thought-provoking art piece that will touch your soul, head to the corner of Main and 7th.
 There you’ll find Breakfast, a delicious effigy of an apple that shall satiate any appetite.

 Created by local artiste Terry Burnett, who lives in (where else?)
 Fruita, this scrumptious morsel is a comical homage to the local fresh produce industry.
-With its garish colours and surreal juxtaposition against the buzzing traffic, it’s no wonder Breakfast has become the apple of many a Coloradan eye.
+With its garish colours and surreal juxtaposition against the buzzing traffic, Breakfast has become the apple of many a Coloradan eye.

 At the core of it, however, Breakfast provides a scathing critique of overconsumption.
 Pear – oops, I mean peer! – towards the base of the attraction to find an ant, eyes bugging out of his head, fresh from gorging himself on an apple many times his own size.